AbdullaAlwaki/ScrapingWikipedia/README.md

 # ScrapingWikipedia
-in this project i scrap wikipedia and analysiert
+in this project i scrap wikipedia and analyzed